-- Rule Four - Use meta tagging for all images you keep and rate the images as you add them.
+- Rule Four - Use meta-tagging for all images you keep and rate the images as you add them.

-Building a File Structure: Because I will be using LightRoom and or Capture One to create catalogs and meta tagging my images I felt the only real file structure I needed was by year and inside the year folder would be the individual months.
+Building a File Structure: Because I will be using Lightroom and or Capture One to create catalogs and meta-tagging my images I felt the only real file structure I needed was by year and inside the year folder would be the individual months.
 This structure is basic and allows me to open the NAS folder outside of Lightroom and have a sense of where things are.
-Lightroom makes it easy to do all the data management I require, tons of filtering options, search options such as by camera, the date captured, meta tags, lens used or browse by folder year or month - or the entire catalog.
+Lightroom makes it easy to do all the data management I require, tons of filtering options, search options such as by camera, the date captured, meta tags, lens used, or browse by folder year or month - or the entire catalog.
 Building an elaborate file structure outside of Lightroom for me was unnecessary and a waste of my time.

 Don't Throw Caution to the Wind: If using ANY imaging software that stores your hand jammed metadata, notes, ratings, etc - make sure you back up that catalog to your RAID NAS and keep a dupe on your local PC just in case.
 A lot of work can go up in digital smoke if your catalog becomes corrupt.

 Becoming More Disciplined: Don't wait months to offload your SD cards to your NAS and process them.
-Waiting when until you have 5000 images to go through can make it seem overwhelming and you might want to revert back to bad habits or cut corners and not meta tag or cull out the poor images.
+Waiting when until you have 5000 images to go through can make it seem overwhelming and you might want to revert to bad habits or cut corners and not meta tag or cull out the poor images.
 Process your images as soon as feasible.
 Remember sending bad data up to Cloud storage = money wasted.

 Years of Work Up in Smoke: Now that you are in control of the digital chaos and spent months beautifying your digital landscape - Consider the years of work in your collections - this can span one or two decades especially if you converted your film emulsion from your SLR days.
-Although the Synology NAS was built by you to withstand hard drive failures - consider the risk of fire, flood, hurricane, tornado or some other natural disaster - or worse yet a home break-in.
+Although the Synology NAS was built by you to withstand hard drive failures - consider the risk of fire, flood, hurricane, tornado, or some other natural disaster - or worse yet a home break-in.
 Your entire life's work and memories are gone forever.

 Enter Your Spare Tire and Safety Insurance: You need an off-site backup with geographic separation for your data, the age of Cloud Storage will give it to you!
-Having an off-site backup is your insurance plan from disasters and thief.
+Having an off-site backup is your insurance plan from disasters and thieves.
 Geographic separation means your off-site data is not located near where you live for obvious reasons. if an earthquake occurs and takes out your house along with the data center storing your data - what good is that?
 Do some research and find a reputable company that suits your storage needs and pricing that is affordable.
-Keep in mind your not looking for instant access you need archival for recovery purposes only.
+Keep in mind you not looking for instant access you need archival for recovery purposes only.
 In my opinion below is what I determined is a reasonable, reliable, and reputable solution:

 My Choice: Amazon Glacier Cloud Storage Services.
-Amazon Glacier service is for long term archiving - archiving means the data is stored long term and not intended to be accessed except for recovery purposes, remember you hold the originals and if the originals are lost you have the Amazon Glacier Archives to fall back on, this drives down the pricing drastically.
+Amazon Glacier service is for long term archiving - archiving means the data is stored long term and not intended to be accessed except for recovery purposes, remember you hold the originals, and if the originals are lost you have the Amazon Glacier Archives to fall back on, this drives down the pricing drastically.
 Below are rough examples of cost between Archiving vs Amazon Storage Gateway - again this is very rough costing - please check with Amazon for your cost.